How to use a VPN to protect your internet privacy | ZDNet

 VPN services

-For most people the answer is to use a VPN service.
-These companies enable you to create a VPN between your gadgets and their internet connection.
+Most people turn to a VPN service for online privacy.
+These companies enable you to create a VPN between your gadgets and their internet destinations.
 Once your connection is on the other side of their VPN server, your traffic emerges without signs of who you are or where you're connecting from.

+VPN programs tend to be extremely simple to show up.
+It shouldn't take you more than a few minutes to set one up.

 There's one fundamental concern with VPN services: Can you trust them not to track you?

-Some VPNs keep their own records of where you go on the net.
+Some VPNs keep records of where you go on the net.
 If privacy is a real concern for you, check your VPN's terms and policies to see if they keep logs of your online activities.
 If they do, look for another VPN.

 Some VPNs are far shadier than just logging your visits.
 In 2015, the free VPN service Hola was found to be selling its users' bandwidth to its Luminati service's paying customers.

+Then, there are cases like Facebook with its Onavo VPN.
+This VPN, which is marketed on Facebook as "Protect" for Android and iPhone users, spies on you.
+When you install it you give it permission to share data about what you do on your phone with Facebook.
+That's not exactly what most people want from a "privacy" service.

+VPN service companies are also as vulnerable to security hacks as anyone else.
+Recently, a security problem with the popular Hotspot Shield service enabled hackers to find out where you were entering their VPN.
+Armed with that, it wouldn't take long for someone to track you down.

-You should also know before subscribing to a VPN service that you can be almost certain your internet speed will decline.
+You should also know before subscribing to a VPN service that your internet speed will decline.
 That's because you're going to be sharing the VPN's broadband connection with other users.
+In addition, every internet connection to and from you must go first through the VPN provider before it gets to you.
 As always, an internet connection is only as fast as its slowest link.

-The great majority of VPN services require you to install an application on your device.
-Many, but not all of them, also support Android and iOS, so you can secure your mobile traffic.
+Almost all VPN services require you to install an application on each of your devices.
+Many, but not all, also support Android and iOS, so you can secure your mobile traffic.

 Most VPN services charge for their services.
 After all, a VPN provider must, at a bare minimum, pay for its own network equipment and broadband.
 Nonetheless, there are some decent free VPN services.

-Some, such as Spotflux and Hotspot Shield, do this by placing ads in your stream.
-Others, including Steganos Online Shield and TunnelBear, will give you a free tunnel for a limited amount of traffic.
-These two offer 500 Megabytes of bandwidth per month.
-Of the free services, I prefer Spotflux, but if you have minimal bandwidth needs, TunnelBear is also worthwhile.
+Some, such as Hotspot Shield, do this by placing ads in your stream.
+Others, like TunnelBear, will give you a free tunnel for a limited amount of traffic.
+At 500 Megabytes of bandwidth per month that's really only enough for email, but that may be all you need to protect.

+Still, if privacy is job one, you should be extra cautious about a free VPN.
+As Robert A. Heinlein pointed out, "There ain't no such thing as a free lunch" (TANSTAAFL).

-As for the paid services, what you want is one with lots of bandwidth and multiple sites.
-Before subscribing to any of these services, try them out first.
+As for the paid services, you want one with lots of bandwidth and multiple sites.
+How do you find out?
+By trying them out.

 Many of them offer free trials, and it's worth taking them up on this.
 VPN performance varies wildly -- not just from company to company but from place to place.
 If you live near a VPN endpoint that's constantly overloaded you won't be happy, even if your brother across the country is getting great performance with the same VPN service.

 That said, I've been using VPNs for over a decade and I've used many of them.
 The ones that have worked best for me are Banana VPN, NordVPN, Private Internet Access VPN, StrongVPN, and ZenMate.